Riverton, South Australia: Railway

 The transport problems for the Kapunda miners were eased in 1860 when the railway reached there.
 The question was whether the line should continue from Kapunda northwards along the valley of the River Light to Burra, or whether another line should stretch northwards from Gawler through the Gilbert Valley.
 The authorities decided on the latter route because it would open up thousands of acres of good agricultural land, encouraging the establishment of new towns along the route.

 That was a fortunate decision for Riverton.
 The Peterborough railway line was opened to Tarlee in 1868, Riverton on 20 December 1869 and Manoora in 1870.

 Railway workshops were immediately set up in Riverton.
 This swelled the population and sharply increased trade generally in the town.
 However, the workshops closed in 1878.

 In 1918, the branch line to Clare was opened, which later extended to Spalding.
 This branch made it necessary for more railway employees to live at Riverton.
 In 1965, there were 25 railway employees and their families living there.

 Riverton station was the scene of an attempted mass shooting in 1921.
 A passenger who was travelling on the Broken Hill Express from Adelaide fired a number of shots into the dining room, and Percy Brookfield, the Member of Parliament for Broken Hill, was shot and killed when he tried to disarm the gunman.

 The massive buildings were the finest outside Adelaide, with the refreshment rooms being open for all passenger trains.
 At one time, passenger trains passing through Riverton had connections at Terowie to Broken Hill, Alice Springs and Perth.
 The refreshment rooms served a three-course dinner to east–west passengers and breakfast to Broken Hill passengers.

 The station building now houses tea-rooms, a gallery and bed and breakfast accommodation.
 Renovated, ensuite railway carriages provide unusual accommodation.

 The railways played a major part in the development of Riverton, both as a transport provider and as an employer.
 Today, the route of railway line from Riverton to Auburn has been converted into a walking/cycle rail trail, known as the Rattler Trail.
 The Rattler Trail joins the Riesling Trail at Auburn, providing a 43 km route from Riverton, through the heart of the Clare Valley wine region to the North.

-The Peterbrough railway line is also closed, although no rail trail has been created.
+The Spalding branch line closed in April 1984.
+Passenger trains on the Peterborough line ceased in December 1986.
+The last passenger trains ran in the late 2000s when Adelaide Metro 3000 class railcars ran to Riverton.
+The line through Riverton formally closed on 31 October 2005.